Kobumbo/2048_clone/README.md

 ### 📬 Feedback & Contributions Welcome!

-If you find a bug or want to suggest a feature, feel free to [open an issue](https://github.com/yourusername/2048-react-clone/issues) or submit a pull request!
+If you find a bug or want to suggest a feature, feel free to [open an issue](https://github.com/kobumbo/2048_clone/issues) or submit a pull request!

 ---

+## 🙌 Credits

+Inspired by the original [2048 game by Gabriele Cirulli](https://gabrielecirulli.github.io/2048/).
+Built with ❤️ by Bartłomiej Janota